Have you ever looked at your blog’s analytics and wondered when the hordes of visitors are going to start showing up?

-Design matters – when your blog’s design is clear and crisp, people will want to keep coming back to it.
+Design matters – when your site’s design is clear and crisp, people will want to keep coming back to it.

-You may find yourself being mentioned on other blog’s as an example to follow when done right.
+You may find yourself being mentioned on other blogs and websites as an example to follow when done right.

 The great thing is that you don’t need to be a designer or developer to have an impressive blog design.